The Right Stuff (TV series)

-The Right Stuff is an American historical drama streaming television series, loosely based on the 1979 book of the same name by Tom Wolfe and its 1983 film adaptation, that premiered on October 9, 2020, on Disney+.
+The Right Stuff is an American historical drama limited television series, loosely based on the 1979 book of the same name by Tom Wolfe and its 1983 film adaptation, that premiered on October 9, 2020, on Disney+.
+It is the third installment in the titular franchise.
 It explores the origins and growth of the United States' space program.
 On April 3, 2021, Disney+ canceled the series due to a redesign in the NatGeo channel's focus.
 Show financier Warner Bros.
 Television is looking to shop the series to other networks.

+The series was removed from Disney+ on May 26, 2023, amidst the Disney+ and Hulu purge.

 Premise

 The Right Stuff takes a "gritty, anti-nostalgic look at what would become America's first reality show as the obsessive original Mercury Seven astronauts and their families become instant celebrities in a competition that will either kill them or make them immortal.
 The eight-part, one-hour-per-episode drama will follow the protagonists from the Mojave Desert to the edges of space, with future seasons carrying through to humankind’s greatest achievement: the moon landing."